 An EAD is a laminated card that contains basic information about the worker, including a photo, and information about the workers’ immigration status.
 The EAD can be submitted to an employer as proof of eligibility.
 This article provides a summary of who is eligible to apply for an EAD and the application and renewal process.

 As with many immigration matters, there’s a lot to know and how the process looks for a given individual will depend on that person’s unique situation and circumstances.
 Thus, it can be useful to seek the help of an immigration attorney – who can explain the process in the context of your situation – to help you successfully complete and submit your application.

-Emilie Pla is an immigration attorney in Robinson & Henry, P.C.’s Denver office.
-Emilie is bilingual (English and Spanish) and represents clients in immigration matters from obtaining visas to avoiding deportation.
-Contact us to request a free consultation with Emilie.
+Robinson & Henry’s immigration attorneys represent clients in immigration matters from obtaining visas to avoiding deportation.
+Contact us to request a free consultation.

 Who’s eligible for a U.S. work permit?

 Before you apply for an EAD, you should confirm that you meet the eligibility requirements and that you have the appropriate proof of your eligibility.
 U.S. citizens and green card holders (or Lawful Permanent Residents) do not need an EAD to work in the United States.
 And it’s important to note that an EAD or work permit is not the same as a work visa; those who come to the United States on a work visa, like an H-1B or an E-3 visa, do not need to also apply for an EAD.

 U.S. Citizenship and Immigration Services (USCIS) breaks down eligibility into two groups:

 1. Those who are authorized to work in the United States because of their immigration status and need proof of that authorization (you will need that proof in order to start work).
 This includes, for example, asylees, refugees and U visa holders.